Do We Know What Causes Colorectal Cancer?

 - Genes that help keep cell division under control or cause cells to die at the right time are called tumor suppressor genes.

-Cancers can be caused by DNA mutations (defects) that turn on oncogenes or turn off tumor suppressor genes.
-Changes in several different genes are usually needed to cause colorectal cancer.
+Cancers can be caused by DNA mutations (changes) that turn on oncogenes or turn off tumor suppressor genes, resulting in cells growing out of control.
+Changes in many different genes are usually needed to cause colorectal cancer.

 Inherited gene mutations